alongL/tcprelay/README.md

 # reference
-This program is get from this two repository. they are the hero.
+This program is taken from this two repository. they are the hero.
-I do only the tcptun.

 https://github.com/xtaci/kcptun

 https://github.com/hikaricai/p2p_tun